 Rationale: Our feelings about listening to stuttering will affect how we respond and interact with the child.
-It's common for people, including SLPs, to feel uncomfortable when they hear someone stutter.
+It's common for people, including SLPs, to feel discomfort when they hear someone stutter.
 Many times listeners don't know what to say or how to react.
-Allowing people to express these feelings in a safe environment is a good starting point in helping listeners feel "comfortable" talking with people who stutter.
+Allowing people to express these feelings in a safe environment is important in helping listeners feel "comfortable" talking with people who stutter.

-For tips on how teachers can react to children who stutter, refer to the Handbook for Teachers accompanying this video.
-This information is addressed in the answer to the first question in the section entitled, "Questions Teachers May Have."
+For tips on how teachers can react to children who stutter, refer to Section I: For Teachers of this handbook.